naga456/JavaScriptLoadTable/README.md

 This HTML website uses JavaScript and D3.js to read a table and filter it based on user input.

+Usage and expectation:
+Enter a date in the textbox and click on the filter button.
+The table will filter based on the date provided and display the relavent records.

 link to demo:
 https://naga456.github.io/JavaScriptLoadTable/